 {\fnsymbol{footnote}}

 \begin{small}

 We derive a thermodynamically consistent model, which describes the time evolution of a two-phase flow in an evolving domain.
 The movement of the free boundary of the domain is driven by the velocity field of the mixture in the bulk, which is determined by a Navier--Stokes equation.
 In order to take interactions between bulk and boundary into account, we further consider two materials on the boundary, which may be the same or different materials as those in the bulk.
 The bulk and the surface materials are represented by respective phase-fields, whose time evolution is described by a bulk-surface convective Cahn--Hilliard equation.
 This approach allows for a transfer of material between bulk and surface as well as variable contact angles between the diffuse interface in the bulk and the boundary of the domain.
 To provide a more accurate description of the corresponding contact line motion, we include a generalized Navier slip boundary condition on the velocity field.
-We derive our model from scratch by considering local mass balance and energy dissipation laws.
-Finally, the derivation is completed via the Langrange multiplier approach.
+Based on local mass balance laws, we derive our model from scratch in two different ways: by the Lagrange Multiplier Approach and (in the case of matched densities and no mass flux between bulk and surface) by the Energetic Variational Approach.
 We further show that our model generalizes previous models from the literature, which can be recovered from our system by either dropping the dynamic boundary conditions or assuming a static boundary of the domain. \\[1.5ex] \textbf{Keywords:} two-phase flow, free boundary problem, phase-field model, moving contact line, variable contact angle, Navier--Stokes equations, Cahn--Hilliard equations, bulk-surface interaction. \\[1.5ex] \textbf{Mathematics Subject Classification:} Primary: 76D27; Secondary: 35Q30, 35Q35, 35R35, 76D05, 76T06, 80A22. \end{small}

 \begin{footnotesize}

 \end{footnotesize}

 \parskip{0.5ex} \allowdisplaybreaks {\arabic{footnote}}